Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

      ![KEYNOTE LOGO](KEYNOTE%20LOGO.png)

  Keynote is Apple's presentation software, and it can be used on a Mac, iPad, or iPhone, as well as on a PC through iWork for iCloud.
 It also works with the Apple Pencil.
 It is used to create and present presentations that include slides, text, images, videos, and animations.<br/> It includes, among other things, pre-designed templates, animations, transitions, and multimedia integration for creating visually appealing presentations.
-The Keynote app is specifically designed for Mac and IOS devices.
+The Keynote app is specifically designed for Mac and iOS devices.
 The web browser version, on the other hand, is available for Mac and Windows users.<br/>

  3. **Prezi**